|

 A couple in a sauna with the woman sitting correctly on a towel on a sauna bench, adhering to sauna etiquettes for hygiene and comfort.

-I once forgot to sit on a towel in a German sauna, leading to another guest’s gentle but firm reminder.
-This embarrassing moment was a valuable lesson in sauna etiquette and hygiene, one I’ve never forgotten.
+I once forgot to sit on a towel in a German sauna, leading to another guest’s gentle but firm reminder—an embarrassing moment that taught me an important lesson in sauna etiquette I’ve never forgotten.

 4. Playing music

-Plus, not everyone has the same taste in music.
-Your rock anthems or pop hits could be another person’s headache starter!
-Stick to nature’s own soundtrack—the soft hiss of hot rocks meeting water—and keep your phone tucked away for a playlist-free zone here.
+Not everyone has the same taste in music, so stick to nature’s own soundtrack—the soft hiss of hot rocks meeting water—and keep your phone tucked away.

 Must Read: